-We will use ODP, for over-dispersed Poisson, to refer to the cross-classified development model in which each cell mean is modeled as a product of a row parameter and a column parameter, the variance of the cell is proportional to its mean, and the parameters are estimated by the quasi-likelihood method.
+We will use ODP to refer to the cross-classified development model in which each cell mean is modeled as a product of a row parameter and a column parameter, the variance of the cell is proportional to its mean, and the parameters are estimated by quasi-likelihood.
 It is well known that this model gives the same reserve estimate as CL.
 Thus if you change a cell slightly, the changed triangle will give the same reserve under ODP and CL.
 Thus the impacts of each cell under ODP will be the same as those of CL.
 The GDFs will not be the same, however, as the fitted values are not the same for the two models.
-The CL fitted value is the product of the factor and the previous cumulative, whereas the ODP cumulative fitted values are backed down from the latest diagonal by the development factors, and then differenced to get the incremental fitted.
+The CL fitted value is the factor times the previous cumulative, whereas the ODP cumulative fitted values are backed down from the latest diagonal by the development factors, and then differenced to get the incremental fitted.
 It is possible to write down the resulting GDFs explicitly, but it is probably easier to calculate them numerically.

 It may be fairly easy to find models that reduce the impact of the upper right cells.
 Usually the development factors at those points are not statistically significant.
 Often the development is small and random, and is not correlated with the previous cumulative values.
 In such cases, it may be reasonable to model a number of such cells as a simple additive constant.
-Since several cells go
+Since several cells go into the estimation of this constant, the impact of some of them is reduced.
+Alternatively the factors in that region may follow some trends, linear or not, that can be used to express them with a small number of parameters.
+Again this would limit the impact of some of the cells.